TimNiklasWitte/MCTS-Cart-Pole/README.md

 by Tim Niklas Witte

 An implementation of the Monte Carlo Tree Search (MCTS) algorithm for the [Cart Pole environment](https://www.gymlibrary.dev/environments/classic_control/cart_pole/).
-There are the following two variants:
+There are the following two variants of it:
-`MCTS_ValueOnly` which only considers the value of a state which is being rollout i.e. ignores intermediate rewards.
+- `MCTS_ValueOnly` which only considers the value of a state which is being rollout i.e. ignores intermediate rewards.
-`MCTS_Reward` which considers intermediate rewards.
+- `MCTS_Reward` which considers intermediate rewards.

 # Usage